Logo Voyage

 Algerian currency is the Algerian dinar, denoted by the symbol "د.ج" or "DA" (ISO code: DZD).
 There are coins of DA5, DA10, DA20, DA50, DA100 and DA200.
 Banknotes are issued in denominations of DA100, DA200, DA500, DA1,000 and DA2,000.

-Although the Algerian dinar has had a relatively stable exchange rate with the Euro and Dollars for the past 10 years, there still exists a significant parallel ("black") currency exchange market.
-Parallel exchange rates in between August 2018 and 2024 have remained around DA215-DA240 to the euro at the parallel market versus around DA145 at the official Forex market rate.
+Current black market rates can be viewed online here.
+Black market exchange rates in between 2018 and 2025 remained around DA215-DA265 to the euro at the parallel market (DA262 in September 2025) versus around DA150 at the official Forex market rate.
 Thus, travellers willing to exchange euros will be roughly 50% more purchasing power.
 The parallel market is de facto permitted in Algeria despite being de jure illegal.
-You will not find normal exchange houses, not even at the airport.
 For instance, the main square for parallel currency exchange in downtown Algiers is done fully under the eyes of a heavy police presence, ensuring safety in the location despite the large volumes of cash changing hands in public.
+It is perfectly fine to exchange money on the street at the black market rate in Algeria – this is simply how it is done.

 Costs